PentaLedger/pentaledger/CONTRIBUTING.md

 Thanks for your interest in contributing!
 This project is focused on building reliable, high-quality software.
 We welcome contributions from anyone willing to engage thoughtfully and focus on improving the project.

+## AI-Generated Contributions

+You are personally responsible for anything you submit — including content generated with the help of AI tools.

+Do not submit:

+- AI-generated code that hasn't been fully reviewed and understood by you.
+- Hallucinated bug reports, fictional errors, or fabricated references.
+- Low-effort or incoherent pull requests clearly generated without care.

+If you submit AI-generated content that is misleading, broken, or sloppy, you will be permanently banned.

+This project values accuracy, clarity, and technical rigor.
+If you use AI tools, use them responsibly — as an assistant, not a replacement for understanding.

 ## What We're Looking For

 We welcome: